tmarfil/exclude-iappslx-from-f5bigip-ucs-backup/readme.md

 # Exclude iApps LX packages from F5 BigIP UCS backups for faster backups

-You can decrease the time it takes to complete an F5 BigIP UCS backup, by excluding the iApps LX packages (Application Services Extension 3, etc) from UCS backups.
+You can decrease the time it takes to complete an F5 BigIP UCS backup, by excluding the iApps LX packages (especially, Application Services Extension 3) from UCS backups.

 In my testing, excluding the iAppx LX packages did not affect the integrity of the backup and restore process, though you have to take an extra step during restore to manually re-install the iApps LX packages: https://support.f5.com/csp/article/K89634428